 Quarterly “Crows Nest” meetings

 Do quarterly “Crows Nest” meetings with our partners and advisors as a vehicle for focused review and reflection.
 We have been doing this once a year for the last five years or so but opened up the format in 2011 for a longer meeting in a conference room instead of a long lunch at Chef Chu’s.
 It’s as much a sense-making and agenda setting exercise as an effort to foster more effective coordination and collaboration around emerging opportunities.
 The working consensus was that the objective was good but it would be more effective as a shorter meeting on a quarterly basis.
 The real value is in the preparation and follow up for the conversation, which acts a crucible for identifying opportunities and refining plans to prosecute them.

-Take a break from work every hour or two.
 Stand up and take a short walk.
 Get up and move for a few minutes.
 Get my mind off myself and my work.
 Call, E-Mail, write, or visit a friend.
 Sit in a different chair and read for pleasure.
 Shift gears so that I can restart with a fresh perspective.
 This was inspired both for health reasons and Tony Schwartz’s “Energy Project” findings (see for example “How to Accomplish More by Doing Less“).

 “When in doubt, choose to go deeper rather than faster.
 Accept the idea that reflection and understanding your own nature, including the dark side, is the key to effective action.”